Dan Anstey: Personal life

 After graduating as dux of Nambour State High School in 2001, Anstey attained a bachelor's degree in electrical engineering with Honours from the University of Queensland in 2005.

 He has a verified IQ of 134, making him eligible to join Mensa.

 On Christmas Day, 2017 he became engaged to his long-term girlfriend Clare Dufty.
-They married on the Gold Coast on 25 August 2018, and have a daughter named name Halle Ann born 14 April 2019.
+They married on the Gold Coast on 25 August 2018, and have a daughter named name Halle Ann born 14 April 2019 and a son named August Matthew born 31 August 2021.

 Career

 Radio

 Anstey began his radio career in 2007 as part of Brisbane's Nova 106.9 promotional street team, of which Scott Tweedie was also a member.

 In 2011 he was named as co-host of the Nova 106.9 breakfast show alongside Ashley Bradnam, David Lutteral and Camilla Severi.
 When Kip Wightman returned to station in 2012 Anstey was shifted to "The Dan Anstey Show" which aired weekday afternoons, before again being moved to Melbourne sister station Nova 100 as anchor of the breakfast show Hughesy & Kate.

 When Hughesy & Kate ended in 2013 Anstey was hired by rival Melbourne station Fox FM to anchor its new breakfast show Fifi & Dave.
 In 2015, Fox FM announced he would be leaving the show and was to be replaced by Byron Cooke.

 On 27 May 2022, Anstey announced his resignation from 90.9 Sea FM and from the breakfast show with Bianca Dye and Ben Hannant after six years with the station.
 He later announced that he will join Triple M to anchor breakfast with Greg 'Marto' Martin and Margaux Parker.